Lerc/notanos/README.md

 It looks a bit like this.
 ![](https://raw.github.com/Lerc/notanos/master/screenshot.png)

 [This Youtube clip](http://www.youtube.com/watch?v=6ADmVk0i0JI) demonstrates Notanos serving from a Linux box.
-It even launches a bash terminal
+It even launches a bash terminal.

 [This clip](http://www.youtube.com/watch?v=8028AwxF8_g) is (an older version) serving from a Novo7 Aurora (android-arm) and clienting from WinXP Chrome.
 I am assured clienting is a real word.

 You can use it as a cloud in your pocket or give your headless Linux box a HTML front end.